 Advanced rheology toolkit for prediction and control

-A project which will develop a toolset of innovative rheology methods, both for lab scale discovery and product optimisation, as well as for on-line manufacturing process control.
+A project which will develop a toolset of innovative rheology methods, both for lab-scale discovery and product optimisation, as well as for on-line manufacturing process control.

-As CPI looks to further build capability to enable companies develop and improve formulated products, it is certain that there will be considerable need for capability to further develop soft matter science with models for predictive design and smarter methods of product testing, and we intend to work ever closer with our academic partners who have soft matter and rheology expertise.
+As CPI looks to further build capacity to enable companies to develop and improve formulated products, it is certain that there will be considerable need for capability to further develop soft matter science with models for predictive design and smarter methods of product testing, and we intend to work ever closer with our academic partners who have soft matter and rheology expertise.

 Enjoyed this article?
 Keep reading more expert insights...